 Vulnerability Disclosure Policy

-Redfox Cyber Security Inc. (referred to as Redfox Security in this policy) frequently uncovers critical security flaws or vulnerabilities in third-party code and systems, including vendor and open-source software.
+Redfox Cyber Security Inc. (referred to as Redfox Cybersecurity in this policy) frequently uncovers critical security flaws or vulnerabilities in third-party code and systems, including vendor and open-source software.
 We advocate for responsible action from vendors and security researchers regarding vulnerability disclosure, aiming for prompt resolution and community awareness through patches and system updates.
-Redfox Security adopts an approach aligned with Google Project Zero’s policy, setting a 90-day disclosure deadline.
+Redfox Cybersecurity adopts an approach aligned with Google Project Zero’s policy, setting a 90-day disclosure deadline.

 Once we detect security vulnerabilities in third-party or open-source products, we provide a technical report to both vendors and open-source projects involved.
 The method of disclosure depends on factors like client interests, community impact assessment protocols and any other relevant considerations.

 We expect the developer to address the security vulnerability within ninety (90) days.
-If not resolved within this timeframe, Redfox Security reserves the right to release details about the vulnerability in a manner that mitigates its potential harm and encourages further detection of such vulnerabilities.
+If not resolved within this timeframe, Redfox Cybersecurity reserves the right to release details about the vulnerability in a manner that mitigates its potential harm and encourages further detection of such vulnerabilities.
 However, vendors may opt to disclose details early if they wish to align their announcement with an official security bulletin release, if technical details are already public due to development practices, or if a fix for affected products has already been implemented.
-Redfox retains the discretion to delay publishing vulnerability details beyond the 90-day mark if deemed necessary.
+Redfox Cybersecurity retains the discretion to delay publishing vulnerability details beyond the 90-day mark if deemed necessary.

 Contact Steps